srirangav/qlImagePreviewWithSize/README.txt

      3. Playback of animated webp images is not supported.
 The preview and thumbnail for such images is the first frame of the animation.

+     4. This quicklook generator will not work on Catalina (10.15.4) or newer because Apple no longer allows third party quicklook generators to override the default quicklook generator for public.image.